libpqxx

 The C++ client library for PostgreSQL

-pqxx::params Class Reference
+pqxx::params Class Referencefinal

 Build a parameter list for a parameterised or prepared statement.
 More...